Bizon-Tech/DLBenchmarks_notebooks/README.md

 ### Step 3 - Opening Jupyter notebook to access the container

-Important - Open this command on a client machine, it doesnt have to be on the same Workstation where the container is running
+Important - Open this command on a client machine, it doesn't have to be on the same Workstation where the container is running

 ```bash
 http://(hostip):8888/lab